WiCi-Lab/U-MLP/README.md

 (2) Please switch the desired data loading path and network models.

+(3)
-(3) In this work, our goal is to propose a general multi-scale channel estimation network backbone for RIS-aided communication systems.
+In this work, our goal is to propose a general multi-scale channel estimation network backbone for RIS-aided communication systems.
 In the model training phase, we did not carefully find the optimal hyper-parameters.
 Intuitively, hyper-parameters can be further optimized to obtain better channel estimation performance gain, e.g., the training batchisze, epochs, and the depth and width of neural network.

-The author in charge of this simulation code pacakge is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
-If you have any queries, please don’t hesitate to contact me.
+If you have any queries, please don’t hesitate to contact the email jianx@mails.ccnu.edu.cn.

-Copyright reserved by the WiCi Lab, Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.
+Copyright reserved by the WiCi Lab, Department of Electronics and Information Engineering, Central China Normal University, Wuhan, China.